rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 **Da one you use to hide your biggest fears!** - answered the Tiger, instants before the plasma blinding Amir's field of view became clear, giving him for the first time a panorama of the action.

-Amir rode the Tiger all the way down to the ground.
+Amir rode the Tiger all the way down to the ground, and by rode, Amir was riding a large feline creature covered in black and orange stripes wearing the mask of the Tiger.
 Each metre closer to the ground welcomed them with a black fog becoming denser and denser.

 A gentle crunch let Amir know the Tiger had landed on the ground.
 The fog had become so thick they couldn't see farther than a few feet ahead from them.
 Even the flames of the Tiger seemed to choked by the nothingness around them.